About Harvard University Press

 - Sales Representation and Distribution by Region/Territory

 - Subsidiary and Translation Rights for HUP Materials

 - Support the Press

-    For all other general inquiries and comments, including feedback about this website, please use one of the methods below.
+For general inquiries not easily placed into one of the above categories, please use one of the methods below.

 For inquiries pertaining to North and South America

 Cambridge, MA 02138, USA

 Online orders, customer service, and distribution in North and South America are handled by Triliteral LLC.
 To place an order via phone or fax, or to inquire about an existing order, please contact:

 Tel: (800) 405-1619 | (+1) 401 531 2800

 Fax: (800) 406-9145 | (+1) 401 531 2801